 A popular and pretty cheerleader, Kirsten Costas, was dead, and sheriff’s deputies were searching for the girl who stabbed her.

-About seventeen years ago, Arthur and Berit Costas moved from Oakiand to Orinda seeking a beautiful, safe community with good schools.
+About seventeen years ago, Arthur and Berit Costas moved from Oakland to Orinda seeking a beautiful, safe community with good schools.
 Attractive and hard-working, they fit easily into their new neighborhood.

 The Costases raised two children: Kirsten and her younger brother, Peter.
 Art became an executive with the 3M Corporation and Berit stayed home, looking after the kids and the house.
 The family became active members of the Meadow Swim and Tennis Club, just a stone’s throw from their home.